dentremor/Software-Defined-Infrastrucure/doku.md

 ![](images/lam2.png "Screenshot")

-After saving this settings we are able to so the our user:
+After saving these settings we are able to so the user:

 ![](images/lam3.png "Screenshot")

 ### Publish your documentation

-Our documentation is written as a .md-file, so we need to convert it with pandoc into a valid .html-file:
+Our documentation is written as a .md file, so we need to convert it with Pandoc into a valid .html file:

 ```bash
 $ docker run -v "${PWD}:/data:z" pandoc/latex doku.md --number-sections --toc --toc-depth=6 --katex --self-contained -t html5 -o index.html
 ```

-Now we transfer the .html-file to our server, which can be done with `scp`:
+Now we transfer the .html file to our server, which can be done with `scp`:

 ```
 $ scp index.html root@sdi3a.mi.hdm-stuttgart.de:/home/sdidoc/
 ```

-We doesn't use rsync because we anyway need to convert our file with pandoc to get an actual version.
+We don't use rsync because we anyway need to convert our file with Pandoc to get an actual version.
 But if you want to use rsync the command would be:

 ```
 $ rsync -avz -e ssh root@sdi3a.mi.hdm-stuttgart.de:/home/sdidoc/
 ```

-We can adjust the .conf-file `etc/apache2/apache2.conf/` and and add:
+We can adjust the .conf file `etc/apache2/apache2.conf/` and add:

 ```
 <Directory /home/sdidoc/>